DrPaulBrewer/robot-trading-webapp/README.md

 Parameters of the simulations can be changed by clicking the "+" button to expand the editor.

+Further elaboration / explanation of the various parameters will be added to this documentation as time permits.

 If you want to modify the simulator to work differently, or program your own agents, you may wish to install this code to your own server and/or create a fork.